Nazareth College (Michigan): Construction

 A seven million dollar campus construction project was begun in the 1950s.
 In 1959, groundbreaking began on Albers Hall, named after Bishop Joseph Albers of the Diocese of Lansing, which by then was the local diocese.
 Construction began on Connors Hall in 1959.
 Originally named Immaculata Hall, it was renamed in honor of Sister Mary Celestine Connors, S.S.J.
 In 1962, the administration building was begun, closely followed by Dooley Hall in 1963, initially called Madonna Hall.
 The change of name was to honor the famed Naval officer, Dr. Tom Dooley, who had worked in refugee camps in South Vietnam during the Vietnam War and later went to Laos to help the people there.
 He received a Congressional Gold Medal posthumously for his humanitarian work in that country.
 Work on Dillon Hall and the library was completed in 1967.

 The next major addition to the physical campus was the completion of the Athletic Center in 1989, though it was never truly finished.
 This provided the students with a much needed outlet for physical fitness and activities as well as contributing to the college sponsored varsity sports for men in soccer, basketball and baseball; and for women in volleyball, basketball and softball.
 It surely also contributed to the victory of the women's volleyball team in 1991 at nationals.

 Change in admissions

-Under the Presidency of Sister Mary Bader, S.S.J., (1962-1974), the decision was made in 1971 to admit men to the college, thus changing the campus culture forever.
+Under the Presidency of Sister Mary Bader (1962–1974), the decision was made in 1971 to admit men to the college, thus changing the campus culture forever.
 By the late 1980s, twenty-three undergraduate majors and two graduate programs were being offered.
 Nazareth College was also noted for its night and weekend classes designed to meet the needs working adult students.
 Off-campus programs were located at Glen Oaks Community College in Centerville, Lake Michigan College in Benton Harbor, and Kellogg Community College in Battle Creek.